 Having assessed that performance variability is common to all commercial solvers, we will now try to exploit it to improve the stability and performance of the solution process.
 From now on, we will only use CPLEX as our testing framework.
-Because controlling the load of the nodes of our computational cluster is not trivial (the cluster being shared), we are not reporting running times but rather deterministic ticks, which are an abstract unit used by

-CPLEX to report a deterministic measure of the computational effort that is independent of the current load of the machine.
-Each process was given a deterministic tick limit of 10^7 , which corresponds approximately to a real time limit of 3 hours on our machines.
-As far as performance measures are concerned, we always report shifted geometric means (see, e.g., [1]), with a shift of 10^4 for deterministic ticks and of 100 for node numbers.
+Because controlling the load of the nodes of our computational cluster is not trivial (the cluster being shared), we are not reporting wall clock running times but rather deterministic times which are an abstract unit, based on counting memory accesses [3], used by CPLEX to report a deterministic measure of the computational effort that is independent of the current load of the machine.
+Each process was given a deterministic time limit of 10^7 , which corresponds approximately to a real wall clock time limit of 3 hours on our machines.
+As far as performance measures are concerned, we always report shifted geometric means, with a shift of 10^3 for deterministic times and of 10 for node numbers.
+The shifted geometric mean of values t_1, \ldots, t_n with shift s is defined as $\sqrt[n]{\prod(t_i+s)} - s$, see, e.g., [1].
+Further, using a geometric mean prevents hard instances at or close to the time limit from having a huge impact on the measures, while the shift is used to reduce the effect of very easy instances in the mean values.
+Thus, the shifted geometric mean has the advantage that it reduces the influence of outliers in both directions.

-A possible way to obtain K different root nodes would be to exploit LP degeneracy and to load into CPLEX K different optimal bases of the first LP relaxation, obtained by applying some random pivots on the optimal face of the LP relaxation; see [7] for details.
-However, for the sake of simplicity, we decided to mimic this random perturbation by using the "random seed" CPLEX parameter (CPX_PARAM_RANDOMSEED in the CPLEX callable library), which is publicly available since version 12.5.0, and that CPLEX uses in some of its internal operations to deal with LP degeneracy.
-Changing the random seed can be seen as a way to enforce a random diversification in the root node and hence in the whole branch-and-cut search.
+A possible way to obtain K different root nodes would be to exploit LP degeneracy and to load into CPLEX K different optimal bases of the first LP relaxation, obtained by applying some random pivots on the optimal face of the LP relaxation; see [10] for details.
+However, for the sake of simplicity, we decided to mimic this random perturbation by using the "random seed" CPLEX parameter (CPX_PARAM_RANDOMSEED in the CPLEX callable library), which is publicly available since version 12.5.0.
+The random seed parameter controls the initialization of the random number generator that CPLEX uses in some of its internal operations with the purpose of breaking ties in candidate selection and speeding up the computation.
+The random number generator affects several components of the solver (e.g., heuristics), and in particular it is used to deal with LP degeneracy and accelerate the converge of the LP solves.
+As discussed in Danna [7], changing the random seed is almost a perfect way to enforce random variability, because it introduces a seemingly neutral change to the solution process that in reality can have a major and unpredictable impact on the path taken by the solver.

 By using the above random seed parameter, our sampling procedure was implemented as follows.
 All instances were preprocessed once at the very beginning, independently of the random seed used, in order to have feasible solutions and cutting planes expressed in the same space.
-Then, we ran CPLEX with K different random seeds, stopping each run at the end of the root node, and collecting all the cutting planes generated in these K root nodes and the primal feasible solutions (if any).
+Then, we ran CPLEX with K - 1 different random seeds, stopping each run at the end of the root node, and collecting all the cutting planes generated in these K - 1 root nodes and the primal feasible solutions (if any, usually found by CPLEX primal heuristics).